riklopfer/covid-plots/README.md

 # Data

-Data is generously provided by [The COVID Tracking Project](https://covidtracking.com/).
+Data is generously provided by [The COVID Tracking Project](https://covidtracking.com/) and [NYTimes](https://github.com/nytimes/covid-19-data).
 I would really love to have county-level data, so if you know of such a source please let me know.

 # Set up